Missionary Church: History

 In the late 19th century, several Mennonite preachers embraced pietism and revivalism, and were excluded from their conferences.
 Among the leaders were Solomon Eby (1834–1929) of Ontario, William Gehman (1827–1917) of Pennsylvania, Daniel Brenneman (1834–1919) of Indiana, and Joseph E. Ramseyer (1869–1944).
 These brethren gradually found one another and their movements merged.
 Daniel Brenneman and Solomon Eby established the Reformed Mennonites in 1874.
 The Reformed Mennonites joined with some other expelled Mennonite members (called the New Mennonites) and formed the United Mennonites.
 In 1879 the followers of William Gehman (called Evangelical Mennonites) merged with the United Mennonites, creating the Evangelical United Mennonites.
 In 1883 a group from Ohio (called Brethren in Christ or Swankites) joined the movement.
 The denomination became the Mennonite Brethren in Christ on December 29, 1883, in Englewood, Ohio.
 The Mennonite Brethren in Christ changed their name to the United Missionary Church in 1947.
+The Mennonite Brethren in Christ Pennsylvania Conference disliked the name change and received permission to maintain their existing name.
+In 1952, the Pennsylvania Conference voted to secede from the United Missionary Church, and, in 1959, it would rename itself the Bible Fellowship Church.

 The Missionary Church Association was founded in Berne, Indiana, in 1898.
 In that year, Joseph E. Ramseyer was excluded from the Égly Amish because he was rebaptized at a revival meeting.
 The Égly Amish rejected both the nature of the baptism (immersion) and its non-Amish and Mennonite connections (he had already been baptized by the Égly Amish).
 The Missionary Church Association and the United Missionary Church (formerly the Mennonite Brethren in Christ) carried on fraternal relations for many years, and then merged in 1969 to form the Missionary Church.